jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [renv](https://rstudio.github.io/renv/articles/renv.html) - Underlying the philosophy of renv is that any of your existing workflows should just work as they did before – renv helps manage library paths (and other project-specific states) to help isolate your project’s R dependencies, and the existing tools you’ve used for managing R packages (e.g. install.packages(), remove.packages()) should work as they did before

 :star: [workflowr](https://jdblischak.github.io/workflowr/index.html) - The workflowr R package helps researchers organize their analyses in a way that promotes effective project management, reproducibility, collaboration, and sharing of results.
 Workflowr combines literate programming (knitr and rmarkdown) and version control (Git, via git2r) to generate a website containing time-stamped, versioned, and documented results.
 Any R user can quickly and easily adopt workflowr.

+[targets](https://github.com/ropensci/targets) - The targets package is a Make-like pipeline toolkit for Statistics and data science in R. With targets, you can maintain a reproducible workflow without repeating yourself. targets skips costly runtime for tasks that are already up to date, runs the necessary computation with implicit parallel computing, and abstracts files as R objects.
+A fully up-to-date targets pipeline is tangible evidence that the output aligns with the code and data, which substantiates trust in the results

 [steveproj](http://svmiller.com/blog/2021/03/handle-academic-projects-steveproj-make/) - his package will allow a researcher to start and better maintain an academic project around Make, the R programming language, Rstudio, and some other features of my R ecosystem (prominently: {stevetemplates}).
 Features of {steveproj} are subject to change while in development but the core of it is, I think, ready to go.